 5. Click Stop to end simulation.

-1. Configure the model for ARM Cortex-A code replacement and PIL simulation by following Task 2 of Short-Time Spectral Attenuation on ARM Cortex-A Processor example.
+1. Configure the model for ARM Cortex-A code replacement and PIL simulation by following Task 2 of Short-Time Spectral Attenuation on ARM Cortex-A Processor (DSP System Toolbox Support Package for ARM Cortex-A Processors) example.

 2. Create a PIL block for the ECGSignalProcessingSubsystem block by following Task 1 in example Code Verification and Validation with PIL and External Mode of Embedded Coder Support Package for BeagleBone Black Hardware.